 The self revealed stereotypes activity derives from ideas used in the domain of family therapy.
-Its purpose is to break down barriers, acknowledge and over come negativity, reveal lived experiences and to help individuals see people from other groups as humans and individuals.
+Its purpose is to break down barriers and acknowledge and over come negativity.
+The activity helps people reveal lived experiences and help individuals see people from other groups as humans and individuals.

 The activity is not at all about trying to change views or opinions.
-Instead, it is about trying to help people see how others may have reached their opinions and about helping people see each other as individuals and as humans.
+Instead, it is about trying to help people see how others may have reached their opinions.
+It’s also about helping people see each other as individuals and as humans.

 The stereotypes activity starts by dividing the participants into their “in-groups”.
 This means grouping all the people from one “in-group” together, and all the people from another group “in-group” together.
-If this was done in a political environment this would mean grouping all the Republicans together and all the Democrats together in the US, or perhaps grouping all the Labour supporters together and Conservatives together in the UK.
+If this was done from a political perspective it would mean grouping Republicans together and Democrats together in the US.
+Or perhaps grouping all the Labour supporters together and Conservatives together in the UK.
 In a work context this could mean getting people into their teams, diversity networks, or similar.

 Each group spends time brainstorming what they think the negative stereotypes that exist about them as a group are.
 They capture the negative stereotypes on a flip-chart as they identify them.
 Once both groups have completed this discussion, this part of the activity ends.

 Each group presents what they discussed to the other group.
 They start the process by talking through the negative stereotypes which they think others believe about them.
-They then talk though them and refute them, explaining why they disagree with the points, why they think they are unfounded and how their lived experiences support the view that the stereotypes are unfounded.
+They then talk though them and refute them.
+To do this they explain why they disagree with the points, why they think they are unfounded and how their lived experiences support the view that the stereotypes are unfounded.

 Lastly, having refuted the stereotypes that they think relate to them, each group then searches for the “germ of truth” that may exist within those stereotypes.
 They should say that though they don’t fully agree with them, that there may be some slight truth underlying these stereotypes and they acknowledge what this is and share it.
 This is a form of accepting some of the negativity that relates to their identity, and acknowledging this to the other group in the activity.

-The outcomes that should be achieved as a result of this activity include improved self-awareness for each of the groups, improved understanding of how your group is perceived and some acceptance of any negative aspects of your group.
+As a result of this activity people should be more self aware.
+They should have an improved understanding of how their group is perceived.
+They should also have some acceptance of any negative aspects of their group.

 The fact that this all takes place in a spaced shared with another group results in connections being formed between the groups.
 The acknowledgement of fallibility is almost of a form of vulnerability which helps build bridges.